pdqcom/set-code-challenge-applicant/README.md

 Part 1: Cypress

-1. Clone the repository and start the application.
+1. Clone the repository
-2. Implement (or fix!) the tests found in `./cypress`
+2. Implement (or fix!) the tests/commands found in `./cypress`
 3. Make a PR to the repo

 Part 2: Algo Challenge